 Deploy your DAGs on Kubernetes with GitSync

-Let’s say you have the following repository.
-To deploy the DAGs within your Kubernetes cluster you need a few things:
+Let’s say you have this repository.
+To deploy the DAGs in your Kubernetes cluster, you need a few things:

 gitSync: